News

 Ratho Library: History and Author Events

 At the end of May, we hosted a week-long series of author talks to celebrate local history month.
-Authors and historians such as Mary Paulson-Ellis, Alistair Moffat, Claire Mitchell, Zoe Venditozzi and Elle McNicol joined us to talk all things history, from the exploration of what local history truly means, to the power of statues, symbols and ways of remembering, and even to the power of creativity and rewriting history through a fictional lens.
+Authors and historians Mary Paulson-Ellis, Alistair Moffat, Claire Mitchell, Zoe Venditozzi and Elle McNicol joined us across the week to talk all things history.
+In these fascinating events audiences heard the authors explore topics including what local history truly means; the importance of statues and symbols, and the power of rewriting history through a fictional lens.

 Summer 2026